skhan521/MSDS/MSDS 401/README.md

 concepts, such as bootstrapping, are introduced to supplement traditional statistical methods.

 ## R Assignments
-This folder contains 2 R programming assignments and 2 data analysis assignments.
+This folder contains 2 R programming assignments and 2 data analysis assignments done throughout the course.